Torel Palace – Tranquil, stately hotel and apartments surrounded by beautiful gardens.

 - Fábrica Coffee Roasters – Serious coffee lovers adore this topnotch coffee house.
 Head here for single-origin coffees, bought directly from producers and roasted by Fábrica themselves.
 5-minute walk (0.2 mile) to the Rua das Portas de Santo Antão branch.

 - A Brasileira – Grand Art Deco jewel and Lisbon’s most famous café.
 Enjoy your coffee and cake knowing you follow in the footsteps of legendary poet Fernando Pessoa whose statue sits on the terrace outside.
-17-minute walk (0.8 mile).
+(0.8 mile).

 Nearby Shopping & Cool Shops